Brahms Sheet Music

-Brahms met Joseph Joachim in 1853 and consequently his musical career reached a turning point.
-Joachim introduced Brahms to composer Robert Schumann to whom Brahms became a great friends with until Schumann’s death in 1856.
+Brahms met Joseph Joachim in 1853 and consequently, his musical career reached a turning point.
+Joachim introduced Brahms to the composer, Robert Schumann to whom Brahms became great friends until Schumann’s death in 1856.

 Love or not to Love?

-Sadly Brahms view of love was very much shaped as a young boy by his parents loveless marriage and his first job at the age of twelve playing in a brothel.
-Here he saw and experienced unpleasant things.
-Consequently this lead to confusion when it came to love and as a result his relationships never progressed.
+Sadly Brahms view of love was very much shaped as a young boy by his parent’s loveless marriage.
+His first job at the age of twelve found him playing in a brothel where he saw and experienced many unpleasant things.
+Consequently, this led to confusion when it came to love and as a result, his relationships never progressed.

-At the age of twenty five as well as being a rising music star he fell in love with Bertha who sang in a choir that he conducted.
+At the age of twenty-five as well as being a rising music star he fell in love with Bertha who sang in a choir that he conducted.
 They spent a lot of time together and she used to sing a Viennese song to him.
-Brahms emotional struggle resulted in him ending the relationship.
+Brahms’s emotional struggle resulted in him ending the relationship.

-Ten years later he saw a pregnant Bertha with her husband and child, he felt sadness, longing and loss on what could have been.
-As a gift to celebrate the birth of her son he wrote Brahms Lullaby, between notes you can hear the song Bertha used to sing to him.
+Ten years later he saw a pregnant Bertha with her husband and child, he felt sadness, longing, and loss on what could have been.
+As a gift to celebrate the birth of her son he wrote Brahms Lullaby.
+Between notes, you can hear the song Bertha used to sing to him.
 She named her son Johannes.
-Most people will know or have listened to this lullaby at some stage in their lives, I remember playing it to my children when they were babies in attempt to soothe them.
+Most people will know or have listened to this lullaby at some stage in their lives, I remember playing it to my children when they were babies in an attempt to soothe them.

-Today the song is still widely used, and will remind people of different scenarios be it a film, place or memory, for me it is the tune my old wind up jewelry box played as the ballerina twirled around (now I am showing my age!).
+Today the song is still widely used and it will remind people of different scenarios be it a film, place, or memory, for me it is the tune my old wind-up jewelry box played as the ballerina twirled around (now I am showing my age!).

-Brahms also fell for Clara Schumann the wife of his very good friend Robert Schumann and a well known pianist (more so than Brahms).
+Brahms also fell for Clara Schumann the wife of his very good friend Robert Schumann and well-known pianist (more so than Brahms).
 In 1853 Robert became mentally ill and ended up in an asylum.
 Brahms moved in with Clara and her children to support them, and their feelings for each other became apparent.
-However both were racked with anxiety and guilt over their feelings for each other.
-Robert died in 1856 and Brahms and Clara were free for their relationship to progress.
-However after a holiday in Switzerland Brahms returned to Hamburg – no one knows what was said on the holiday leading to this finality of their relationship?..
+However, both were racked with anxiety and guilt over their feelings for each other.
+Robert died in 1856 allowing Brahms and Clara’s relationship to progress.
+However, after a holiday in Switzerland Brahms chose to return to Hamburg – no one knows what was said on the holiday leading to the finality of their relationship?..
 He wrote Op.
-121 on her death in 1896
+121 on her death in 1896.